giorgi94/django-media-pil/README.md

-# Django-media-pil
+# DjangoMediaPil

-Simple widget for image manipulations by pillow in the Django Admin.
+1. What it does
+3. Installation

+## What it does
+Privieds custom widget and field to handle image in django.

 ## Installation